awesome-pro/neon-website/content/docs/guides/entity-migrations.md

 ### Apply the migration

-To apply the migration and create the tables in the Neon LangChaindatabase, run the following command:
+To apply the migration and create the tables in the Unique LangChaindatabase, run the following command:

 ```bash
 dotnet ef database update